 Oracle (ORCL) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the software maker had gained 1.32% in the past month.
-In that same time, the Computer and Technology sector lost 0.49%, while the S&P 500 gained 0.58%.
+Prior to today's trading, shares of the software maker had gained 4.73% over the past month.
+This has outpaced the Computer and Technology sector's gain of 2.08% and the S&P 500's gain of 0.04% in that time.

-Investors will be hoping for strength from ORCL as it approaches its next earnings release.
-On that day, ORCL is projected to report earnings of $1.31 per share, which would represent year-over-year growth of 9.17%.
+ORCL will be looking to display strength as it nears its next earnings release, which is expected to be June 15, 2021.
+The company is expected to report EPS of $1.31, up 9.17% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $11.07 billion, up 6.01% from the prior-year quarter.

-Any recent changes to analyst estimates for ORCL should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for ORCL.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ORCL is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ORCL is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, ORCL currently has a Forward P/E ratio of 16.69.
-This valuation marks a discount compared to its industry's average Forward P/E of 35.93.
+In terms of valuation, ORCL is currently trading at a Forward P/E ratio of 17.61.
+Its industry sports an average Forward P/E of 35.85, so we one might conclude that ORCL is trading at a discount comparatively.

-Meanwhile, ORCL's PEG ratio is currently 1.96.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Computer - Software was holding an average PEG ratio of 2.37 at yesterday's closing price.
+Meanwhile, ORCL's PEG ratio is currently 2.07.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Computer - Software stocks are, on average, holding a PEG ratio of 2.43 based on yesterday's closing prices.

 The Computer - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 132, putting it in the bottom 49% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 181, which puts it in the bottom 29% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.